shopware/docs/resources/references/adr/admin/2020-08-28-import-acl-privileges-from-other-roles.md

 {% hint style="info" %}
 This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
-Here you can find the [original version](https://github.com/shopware/platform/blob/trunk/adr/admin/2020-08-28-import-acl-privileges-from-other-roles.md)
+You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/admin/2020-08-28-import-acl-privileges-from-other-roles.md)
 {% endhint %}

 ## Context
 Some modules have components which require many acl privileges.
 Examples are the rule builder or the media manager.
 Therefore, you need all privileges in each module which have these components.
 Also you do not want to add the